Harry T. Burn

-Childhood and Education
+Childhood and education

 Born in Mouse Creek (now Niota, Tennessee), Burn was the oldest of four children of James Lafayette Burn (1866–1916) and Febb Ensminger Burn (1873–1945).
 His father was the stationmaster at the Niota depot, and an entrepreneur in the community.
 His mother worked as a teacher after her graduation from U.S. Grant Memorial University (now Tennessee Wesleyan University).
 She later ran the family farm.
 Burn's siblings were James Lane "Jack" (1897–1955), Sara Margaret (1903–1914), and Otho Virginia (1906–1968).
 Burn graduated from Niota High School in 1911.
 He worked for the Southern Railway from 1913 to 1923.

 19th Amendment

 The Nineteenth Amendment, regarding female suffrage, was proposed by Congress on June 4, 1919.
 The amendment could not become law without the ratification of a minimum thirty-six of the forty-eight states.
 By the summer of 1920, thirty-five of the forty-eight states had ratified the amendment, with a further four states called upon to hold legislative voting sessions on the issue.
 Three of those states refused to call special sessions, but Tennessee agreed to do so.
 This session was called to meet in August 1920.
 The effort to pass the legislation in the House was led by Joe Hanover.
 Banks Turner and Burn were two critical votes that ultimately tipped the balance to ratification.

 Burn had originally intended to vote for the amendment.
+He had been asked to vote for suffrage by the Democratic and Republican presidential candidates, as well as the chairman of the Republican National Committee.
+However, some of his constituents made a resolution telling him to oppose the amendment, and he was in the middle of a tight reelection race.
 After being pressured by party leaders and receiving misleading telegrams from his constituents telling him his district was overwhelmingly opposed to woman suffrage, he began to side with the Antisuffragists.
-However, a letter from his mother asking him to vote in favor of the amendment helped to change his mind: Febb Ensminger Burn of Niota had written a long letter to her son, which he held in his coat pocket during the voting session on August 18, 1920.
+Just before the Tennessee Senate ratified the amendment, Burn's political mentor Herschel M. Candler held a racist anti-suffrage speech denouncing suffragists as indecent and childless.
+The speech, and Burn's own lack of support for suffrage, provoked Burn's mother into writing her son a long letter asking him to vote in favor of the amendment.

+Burn received his mother's letter the morning of the Tennessee House's vote on the amendment, August 18, 1920.
+Lawmakers displayed their allegiance by wearing yellow roses for ratification or red for opposition, and Burn chose red.
+However, he kept his mother's letter in his coat pocket during the voting session.
 The letter contained the following: